Ashcoca/HiR-Special-Repos/Study Resources/closures.md

 1. Why global state/variables are bad and alternatives -- https://softwareengineering.stackexchange.com/questions/148108/why-is-global-state-so-evil/148154#148154
 2. Udacity Course - Closures (Lesson 2) -- https://classroom.udacity.com/courses/ud015
 3. A tool for visualizing Execution Context, Hoisting, Closures, and Scopes in JavaScript -- https://tylermcginnis.com/javascript-visualizer/
+4. Python Tutor - A tool to watch your code as it executes (be sure to change the language to JavaScript!) -- http://www.pythontutor.com/live.html